-The average rainfall in Ventura, Tulare, San Luis Obispo and San Bernardino Counties in California is substantially below amounts required to grow crops and therefore we are dependent on our rights to pump water from underground aquifers.
+The average rainfall in Ventura, Tulare, San Luis Obispo and San Bernardino Counties in California is substantially below amounts required to grow crops and therefore we are dependent on our surface water rights and rights to pump water from underground aquifers.
 Extended periods of drought in California may put additional pressure on the use and availability of water for agricultural uses, and in some cases, governmental authorities have diverted water to other uses.
 As California has grown in population, there are increasing and multiple pressures on the use and distribution of water, which many view as a finite resource.
 Lack of available potable water can also limit real estate development.

 Our water resources include water rights, usage rights and pumping rights to the water in aquifers under, and canals that run through, the land we own.
 Water for our farming operations is sourced from the existing water resources associated with our land, which includes rights to water in the adjudicated Santa Paula Basin (aquifer) and the un-adjudicated Fillmore and Paso Robles Basins (aquifers).
 We use ground water and water from local water districts in Tulare County and ground water in San Bernardino County.
-Following our acquisition of Associated, we began using federal project water in Arizona from the Colorado River through the YMIDD.
-We also have acquired water rights in Chile related to our acquisitions of PDA and San Pablo.
+We use federal project water in Arizona from the Colorado River through the YMIDD.
+We also have acquired water rights in Chile.

-California has experienced below average precipitation in the 2019 - 2020 and 2020 - 2021 rainfall season and above average precipitation in the first three months of the current rainfall season as of December 31, 2021.
-According to the U.S. Drought Monitor, California is experiencing severe drought conditions as of December 31, 2021.
+California has experienced below average precipitation since the 2019 - 2020 rainfall season.
+According to the U.S. Drought Monitor, San Bernardino County was experiencing severe drought conditions, Ventura County was experiencing extreme drought conditions and Tulare County was experiencing exceptional drought conditions as of October 31, 2022.
 In October 2021, the California Governor declared a drought state of emergency statewide.
-Federal officials who oversee the Central Valley Project, California's largest water delivery system, allocated 5% of the contracted amount of water to San Joaquin Valley farmers in 2021 compared to 100% in 2017 through 2020.
+Federal officials who oversee the Central Valley Project, California's largest water delivery system, allocated 0% of the contracted amount of water to San Joaquin Valley farmers in 2022, compared to 5% in 2021 and 100% in 2017 through 2020.
 We are assessing the impact these reductions may have on our California orchards.

 In August 2021, the U.S. Bureau of Reclamation declared a Level 1 Shortage Condition at Lake Mead in the Lower Colorado River Basin for the first time ever, requiring shortage reductions and water savings contributions for states in the southwest.
-Beginning January 1, 2022, Arizona will see water releases from Lake Mead reduced by approximately 18% of the state's annual apportionment.
-We are assessing the impact these reductions may have on our Arizona orchards.
+In January 2022, Arizona experienced water releases from Lake Mead reduced by approximately 18% of the state's annual apportionment.
+In August 2022, the U.S. Bureau of Reclamation announced Lake Mead to operate in a Tier 2 shortage, which increases water restrictions for states in the southwest.
+In January 2023, Arizona will forfeit approximately 21% of the state's yearly allotment of water from Lake Mead.
+In response, we entered into a fallowing agreement and we are assessing the impact these additional reductions may have on our Arizona orchards.

-For fiscal year 2021, irrigation costs for our agricultural operations were \$0.7 million higher than fiscal year 2020.
+For fiscal year 2022, irrigation costs for our agricultural operations were \$1.9 million higher than fiscal year 2021.
 Costs may increase as we pump more water than our historical averages and federal, state and local water delivery infrastructure costs may increase to access these limited water supplies.
-We have an ongoing plan for irrigation improvements continuing in fiscal year 2022 that includes drilling new wells and upgrading existing wells and irrigation systems.
+We have an ongoing plan for irrigation improvements continuing in fiscal year 2023 that includes drilling new wells and upgrading existing wells and irrigation systems.